 In the foreword, Former Defence Secretary of Pakistan and GMACCC member Lt Gen Tariq Waseem writes that this book will also create opportunities for working together with local partners in implementing climate change adaptation and mitigation strategies.
 Continued dialogue and collaboration are the only way we can solve the global challenges in environmental security.

-Climate Change and Security in South Asia: Cooperating for Peace, published in May 2016, warns that a recent drought in India which has affected over 330 million people – causing displacement and threatening farms –is just the first hint of how climate change could destabilise the South Asian region, unless steps are taken to address the threat posed by a warming, resource-scarce world.
+Climate Change and Security in South Asia: Cooperating for Peace, published in May 2016, warns that a recent drought in India which has affected over 330 million people – causing displacement and threatening farms –is just the first hint of how climate change could destabilise the South Asian region unless steps are taken to address the threat posed by a warming, resource-scarce world.

 The report by GMACCC authors Lt.
 General Tariq Waseem Ghazi (Ret.) of Pakistan, Maj.
 General A.N.M.
-Muniruzzaman (Ret.) of Bangladesh, and Air Marshall A.K.
+Muniruzzaman (Ret.) of Bangladesh and Air Marshall A.K.
 Singh (Ret.) of India recommends that the region’s leaders strengthen cooperation to reduce the potential for widespread human suffering and further instability.

 Climate Change & Security in Africa: Clear Risks, Nuanced Impacts addresses links between climate patterns and conflict in Africa in order to raise awareness of present and emerging climate-related risks in the region.
 The December 2014 publication focuses on climate-related stability factors in Mali, Darfur and South Sudan – including food security, migration.

-The key messages in this report includes the point that because climate change does not impact conflict directly, policy responses can potentially prevent the adverse impact that climate change has on security outcomes like conflict.
+The key messages in this report include the point that because climate change does not impact conflict directly, policy responses can potentially prevent the adverse impact that climate change has on security outcomes like conflict.
 Government policies on food distribution, migration, land and water use, natural resource management, adaptation aid distribution, and any number of other issues impact how their populations experience climate change and thus the grievances that conflict actors may leverage to drive conflict.

 Climate Change: Implications For Defence reviews the ways climate change is challenging global security and the role the military can play in addressing that challenge.
 The June 2014 publication is based closely on the Fifth Assessment Report from the Intergovernmental Panel on Climate Change, a comprehensive and relevant analysis of our changing climate.